-KPM (UK) sources goods and services directly from a global network of approximately 88 direct product suppliers and 526 indirect suppliers.
-Around 90% of KPMUK's direct supply base is located in the UK and Europe and we also utilise our Japanese parent company to supply factored and subassembly parts to meet our production requirements.
+KPM (UK) sources goods and services directly from a global network of approximately 84 direct product suppliers across 11 countries and 303 indirect suppliers from 9 countries.
+Of the total 387 approved suppliers, around 96% of KPMUK's supply base is located in the UK and Europe and we also utilise our Japanese parent company and our sister companies in India and China to supply factored and subassembly parts to meet our production requirements.

 Our supply chain is made up of both manufacturers and distributors pre-dominantly supplying raw material, pre-assembled product as well as component parts.
 We believe that our exposure to the risks of modern slavery is low within our own business and within our supply chain.
 However, this assessment will be kept under review and if circumstances change we will have no hesitation in instituting additional actions.
-The manifestations of Modern Slavery are complex and hidden and in order to prioritise our activities, our risk assessment included the mapping of our supply chains and operations, desk-based research, supplier surveys and supplier engagement
+The manifestations of Modern Slavery are complex and hidden and in order to prioritise our activities, our risk assessment included the mapping of our supply chains and operations, desk-based research, supplier surveys and supplier engagement.